Notes On Implementation of Gatsblog

 Line Height Explained

-To make a bridge connects CSS layout box and the designer's world, we need to think in line-height when we setting up margins which instead of font attributes.
-Thus I developed a solution: Normalized Layout Box -- to shrink the layout box's size to the designer purposed one.
+To bridge CSS layout boxes and the designer's world, we must think in terms of line-height when setting margins rather than font attributes.
+I developed a solution called Normalized Layout Box to adjust layout box size to match designer intentions.

 Normalized Layout Box